FDA APPROVES NALOXONE for OTC

 - How to describe what an overdose looks like and what to do

 - How to explain why naloxone is important for your patient

-Naloxone is a prescription medication that can temporarily reverse opioid overdose and can save lives.
+Naloxone is a medication that can temporarily reverse opioid overdose and can save lives.
 Naloxone is an opioid antagonist that reverses the depression of the central nervous and respiratory systems after an overdose of prescription opioids or heroin.
 This medication can quickly be administered by several easy-to-use devices.
 Family members, caregivers, and emergency responders should be trained to administer naloxone to populations at risk for opioid overdose.
 Below is an overview of the available formulations:

 This naloxone device is a prepackaged, ready-to-use, plastic unit that is given up the nose.
 The dose can be repeated every 2-3 minutes until initial response.

 - Narcan® Quick Start Guide [PDF - 447 KB]